 Jeremy Lannan is national vice president for women and fair practices at the American Federation of Government Employees, the largest union representing federal and D.C. government workers.
 He was elected to the position in August 2018 at AFGE’s 41st National Convention and was reelected during the 42nd National Convention in June 2022.

-Lannan is one of the youngest – and first openly gay – federal employee ever elected to one of AFGE’s three national leadership positions.
+Lannan is one of the youngest – and first openly gay – federal employees ever elected to one of AFGE’s three national leadership positions.
 He also is the first male ever to lead AFGE’s Women’s and Fair Practices Departments (WFP), which promote civil, human, women’s, and workers’ rights for all AFGE members.

-He most recently worked as an AFGE national organizer, actively signing up new members and contributing to AFGE’s record 27 consecutive years of membership growth.
+Before being elected to his current position, Lannan was an AFGE national organizer, actively signing up new members and contributing to AFGE’s record 27 consecutive years of membership growth.
 He has participated actively in AFGE’s Y.O.U.N.G. and Pride programs, representing under-40 and LGBTQ members, respectively – providing him a platform as a young leader for his voice to be heard.

 Lannan has received numerous awards recognizing his leadership and commitment to AFGE members, including the Augusta Y. Thomas Award for District 6, the Diversity and Inclusion Leadership Champion Award, the EEO Public Servant Award, and the Outstanding National Organizer Award.

 Lannan is a native of Louisville, Ky, and a proud uncle to his 2 nieces and 2 nephews.